Note: This is part of a series:

 Let’s skip the “how do I reference the necessary assemblies” stuff and assume the boilerplate work of setting up the WF engine and starting workflows has been done.
 (There’s plenty documenatation about this available elsewhere.)
 So let’s asume we have a page that starts workflow instances and the workflow is in place and running.
 Now, when you start thinking about a workflows you‘ll sooner or … well, even sooner, ask questions like „How dows this piece of information get to my workflow instance?“ and „How does that piece get out?“.
 In one word: data exchange.

 Let‘s make that more tangible with an example: Let’s asume I‘m the project manager and I just got a notice that the guy across the room wanted to go on vacation when I planned going-live.
 Damn his insolence!
 How do I cancel his request?

 I start up Vacations@SDX, select the page that gives me a list of open vacation requests, and click the „cancel vacation“ button for the one in question.
 The page refreshes and the state of the vacation request becomes „canceled for undue insolence“ (Oh boy, if any of that happend, my collegues would kill me.
-But nastiness is so much fun ).
+But nastiness is so much fun :evil: ).

 There a two things that happend here that are noteworthy: